-Norwegian Joy is a new cruise ship built by Meyer Werft shipyard in Papenburg, Germany, for Norwegian Cruise Line (NCL).
+Norwegian Joy cruise ship was built by Meyer Werft shipyard in Papenburg, Germany, for Norwegian Cruise Line (NCL).
 It is the 12th ship constructed by Meyer Werft for the company.

 Previously named Norwegian Bliss, it is the sister ship of the Norwegian Escape and the second in the Breakaway PLUS class of cruise ships.

-The vessel offers accommodation for 3,900 guests.
-It features an exclusive, luxury complex named the Haven, with exclusive private access.
+The cruise ship features an exclusive, luxury complex named the Haven on deck 18, with exclusive private access.

 The Haven complex features personal butler service, priority access to entertainment and dining, an enclosed courtyard, an observation deck offering a 180° view, gourmet canapés and premium beverages, along with 74 suites.